thegetty/quire/packages/cli/docs/error-handling.md

 │   ├── pdf-generation-error.js
 │   └── tool-not-found-error.js
 └── install/                    # Exit code: 6
+    ├── index.js
     ├── dependency-install-error.js
     └── version-not-found-error.js
 ```

+> **Note**: The validation folder also contains `yaml-parse-error.js`, `yaml-validation-error.js`, and `yaml-duplicate-error.js` for internal use by the YAML validator, but these are not exported through the barrel.

 ## Exit Codes